plone/plone.restapi/docs/source/batching.rst

 Batching links
 --------------

-The top-level attribute ``batching`` contains a dictionary with links that can be used to navigate batches in a Hypermedia fashion:
+If, and only if, the resultset has been batched over several pages, the response body will contain a top-level attribute ``batching`` that contains batching links.
+These links that can be used to navigate batches in a Hypermedia fashion:

 ================ ===========================================================
 Attribute        Description